 - Dieting contributes to eating disorders, weight cycling, and weight gain more often than it succeeds?

 - Many of the medical problems attributed to obesity are correlational at best, and might be better explained instead by weight stigma and the social pressures experienced by people in larger bodies?

 I have been working in the field of eating disorders since my training at a bulimia research lab in 1991.
 When I first learned to treat binge-eating disorder, a course of cognitive behavioral therapy (CBT) for binge eating was expected to be followed by a course of behavioral weight loss.
 However, since that time we have learned that behavioral weight loss doesn’t work.
 And while CBT for binge-eating disorder can be successful, it rarely leads to significant weight loss, even among those considered to be in an “overweight” weight category.
-However, CBT does lead to cessation of binge eating and prevention of further weight gain, which are lofty goals in their own right.
+However, CBT does lead to cessation of binge eating and prevention of further weight gain.

 I firmly believe that bodies are meant to come in a variety of shapes and sizes.
 We are not all meant to be Size 0 or 2 or 4.